 The Optical Viewfinder is a big rangefinder with bright lines with automated parallax adjustment and frame lines that are lighted by LEDs.
 At a focusing distance of 6.6 feet or 2 meters, the size of the frame lines and the image sensor are identical.

 The viewfinder’s magnification is set at 0.68x, and the eyepiece has been adjusted to -0.5 DPT.
-Corrective lenses ranging from -3 to +3 DPT can also be purchased as an optional extra.
+Corrective lenses ranging from -3 to +3 DPT can also be purchased as optional.

-The LED digital display on the Optical Viewfinder features four digits and seven segments, and it also has a brightness adjuster.
+The LED digital display on the Optical Viewfinder features four digits and seven segments and has a brightness adjuster.
 If exposure adjustments need to be made, an LED sign will reflect the current condition of the flash.

 In automatic mode, it also shows the automatic shutter speed.
-When using the manual exposure setting, it shows an advisory message that indicates the usage of the metering memory lock.
+The manual exposure setting offers an advisory message that indicates the usage of the metering memory lock.

 Leica M (Typ 240) Rangefinder

 A split or overlaid image rangefinder appears as a bright field in the middle of the picture displayed in the viewfinder.
-The rangefinder effective metering base is 47.1 mm (mechanical metering basis 69.25 mm x viewfinder magnification of 0.68x).
+The rangefinder’s adequate metering base is 47.1 mm (mechanical metering basis 69.25 mm x viewfinder magnification of 0.68x).

 Full HD 1080p Video